QuarticCat/QuarticCat.github.io/content/posts/rvv-may-not-be-as-good-as-you-think.en.md

 Only Google's [highway](https://github.com/google/highway) pronounces support RVV, as far as I'm aware.
 However, some of its modules, such as vqsort, don't.
 It is common for other sorting networks to employ transposes, but vqsort's sorting network uses a number of permutations to avoid transposing, making it extremely challenging to convert to RVV because it is length-agnostic.
 It seems that [nsimd](https://github.com/agenium-scale/nsimd) tried to support RVV but stopped a long time ago.

-## Choice of Intrinsic Types Is Not Clear
+## Choice of intrinsic types is not clear

 The SIMD type to employ is typically obvious.
 Numerous SIMD libraries, such as C++'s experimental `<simd>`, can choose an underlying SIMD type for you automatically.
 For instance, on x86 platforms, the fallback order is commonly AVX512 -> AVX2 -> SSE2, despite the fact that the time required to switch between licenses and the degree of downclocking of AVX512 and AVX2 differ amongst microarchitectures.
 And since you simply need to take into account the element type, it is also evident for ARM SVE.
 However, things become considerably more confusing in RVV.